 (For those primary victims/survivors reported as served and partially served in 27A and 27B, report the victim/survivor's relationship to the offender by type of victimization.
 If a victim/survivor experienced more than one type of victimization and/or was victimized by more than one perpetrator, count the victim/survivor in all categories that apply.
-The total number of relationships in the sexual assault column must be at least ; the total number in the domestic violence/dating violence column must be at least ; and the total number in the stalking column must be at least .)
+The total number of relationships in the sexual assault column must be at least ; the total number in the domestic violence/dating violence column must be at least .)

-Vietime (eurojyere) Number of victim/survivor relationships by victimization
+Victims/survivors' Number of victim/survivor relationships by victimization

-Victims/survivors' relationships to offender Sexual assault Domestic violence/ dating violence Stalking
+relationships to offender Sexual assault Domestic violence/ dating violence Stalking

 Current or former spouse or intimate partner

 Other family or household member

 Current or former dating relationship

-Acquaintance (neighbor, employee, coworker, student, schoolmate, etc.)
+Acquaintance (neighbor, employee, co- worker, student, schoolmate, etc.)

 Stranger

 Relationship unknown

 TOTAL